WoltjenLab/MHcut/README.md

 - *guidesNoNMH*: the number of guides that have no nested MH.
 - *guidesMinNMH*: the number of nested MH for the guide which have the least amount of nested MH.
 - *max2cutsDist*: the distance between the two unique cuts the furthest from each other. *NA* if *pamUniq*<2.
-- *maxInDelphiFreqDel* the maximum frequency predicted by inDelphi for this exact deletion (across all the unique cuts).
+- *maxInDelphiFreqmESC*,*maxInDelphiFreqU2OS*,*maxInDelphiFreqHEK293*,*maxInDelphiFreqHCT116*,*maxInDelphiFreqK562*: the maximum frequency predicted by inDelphi for this exact deletion (across all the unique cuts) for different cell types.
-- *maxInDelphiFreqSize* the maximum frequency predicted by inDelphi for deletions of the correct size (across all the unique cuts).

 ### The "guide" file